ssedinnn/IT-Home-Lab/Lab 04 - Group Policy Management/README.md

 # *Lab 04 - Group Policy Management*

 ## *Objective*
-Learn how Organizational Units (OUs) and Group Policy Objects (GPOs) work together to centrally manage user settings in an Active Directory environment.
+Learn how Organizational Units (OUs) and Group Policy Objects (GPOs) work together to centrally manage user and computer settings in an Active Directory environment by creating, linking, and testing common administrative policies.

 ## *Environment*
 - Oracle VirtualBox